justin-owen/SWE3313Project/Coding_Style_Guide.md

 # Coding Style Guide

-This guide is largely based on the Google C# and HTML Style Guide.
-For questions without answers on this document, please refer to the Google Style Guide, or if unclear reference the project team as a whole.
+This guide is largely based on the base Blazor C# and HTML Style Guide.
+For questions without answers on this document, please refer to the Blazor documentation, Bootstrap documentation, or if unclear reference the project team as a whole.
 Unless the project is complete, this file will remain incomplete.

 ## Code